 Tall for their age, they still look like babies compared to me.
 I had carried them on my shoulders out of the house, but put them down on the porch at their request.
 So far, no shortness of breath, and no pain.
 I hope my joints stay arthritis-free forever.
 I’ve heard arthritis is painful.

 Hannah says I look like an oak in the summer.
 I hope she doesn’t mean I’m dense.

-Like the overwhelming majority of still living Earthlings, I haven’t died before.
-However, unlike most, I’m not afraid of death.
-I’m fairly confident I’ll never die, and I have facts to prove it.
 Despite my age, no stranger, polite or not, can give me more than a young, fit and handsome fifty.
 That’s what Hannah says.
 And she’s been honest through our seventy plus years of marriage.
-She knows what happened to us.
+She knows what had happened to us.

 Whoever says I look younger than my age, doesn’t know why.
 Perhaps they credit my appearance to the mRNA rejuvenation craze that was in high fashion back in the roaring thirties, before everything collapsed.
-It really may have something to do with it, but not with my longevity, energy, mental abilities and everything else that makes us living humans.
+The same technology that gave us the coronavirus vaccine, and that led to so many medical break-through.
+Rejuvenation really may have something to do with my appearance, but not with my longevity, energy, mental abilities and everything else that makes us living humans.